lostjared/PuzzleDrop/README.md

 2D Puzzle Game

-You play by moving the blocks left and right with the arrow keys.
-You press A and S to shift the blocks, Z and X to rotate them Line up the pattern of the same color 1 2 3, or 3 2 1 Either horizontal, vertical, or diagonal line.
-There is a wildcard block that flashes different colors, it will match any block.
-Clear as many lines as you can.
+In this game, your objective is to manipulate blocks by moving them horizontally using the left and right arrow keys.
+Utilize the 'A' and 'S' keys to shift the blocks, and the 'Z' and 'X' keys to rotate them.
+Your goal is to align patterns of identical colors in sequences of 1-2-3 or 3-2-1, forming either horizontal, vertical, or diagonal lines.
+There is also a special wildcard block that cycles through various colors and can match with any other block.
+Aim to clear as many lines as possible to advance in the game.